monkeyyey/stealth_donkey/README.md

 ### 3. How to download files directly to folder (Applicable to Admin Endpoints in home.html)
 Right now, files that are received by the `Admin` from the `Agent` is downloadable files, but this requires user action to choose where the folder is downloaded.
 Automating this is more practical from Admin perspective.

 ### 4. Login.html
 The CSS and other stuff haven't link properly.

+### 5. Reading Local Instructions
+Right now the Agent is getting intructions through the Admin Server.
+Our aim is to make the Agent read the instructions from a local file.